 We will be accepting applications through August 31.
 Two rounds of interviews will begin near the end of August or start of September.
 The ideal start date is October 3, with some flexibility.

-Interested applicants should send a resume, cover letter, writing sample, and two references as soon as possible, but no later than 5 pm ET on August 31.
+Interested applicants should send a resume, cover letter, writing sample (can be a link), and two references (just contact information) by August 31.
 Please send the materials as a single PDF document to email@example.com.
 The writing sample can be a link.
 The title of your e-mail should be “Development and Communications Coordinator – Your Last Name”.
 Please include your name in the file name.
 You can make out the cover letter to the Hiring Committee.
 No phone calls please.

 Applications will be reviewed on a rolling basis—early submissions are encouraged.